Glam metal: Revivals (1997–present)

 During the late 1990s and 2000s, glam metal began to have a revival.
 Some established acts who had managed to weather the storm enjoyed renewed popularity, others reformed and new bands emerged to emulate the glam metal style.
 Bon Jovi were still able to achieve a commercial hit with "It's My Life" (2000).
 They branched into country music with a version of their 2005 song "Who Says You Can't Go Home", which reached No. 1 on the Hot Country Singles chart in 2006 and the rock/country album Lost Highway which reached No. 1 in 2007.
 In 2009, Bon Jovi released The Circle, which marked a return to their hard rock sound and reached No. 1 on the Billboard 200.
 Mötley Crüe reunited with Vince Neil to record the 1997 album Generation Swine and Poison reunited with guitarist C.C.
 DeVille in 1999, producing the mostly live Power to the People (2000); both bands began to tour extensively.
 There were reunions and subsequent tours from Van Halen (with Hagar in 2004 and then Roth in 2007).
 The long-awaited Guns N' Roses album Chinese Democracy was finally released in 2008, but only went platinum in the US, produced no hit singles, and failed to come close to the success of the band's late 1980s and early 1990s material.
 Europe's "Final Countdown" enjoyed a new lease of popularity as the millennium drew to a close and the band reformed.
-Other acts to reform included Ratt, Britny Fox, Stryper (annually), and Skid Row.
+Other acts to reform included Ratt, Britny Fox, Stryper, and Skid Row.